linrongbin16/fzfx.nvim/README.md

     fzf_marker = "✓",
   },

-  -- default popup window options for all commands groups.
+  -- popup window options for all commands.
-  -- each commands group also has a 'win_opts' field that can overwrite below defaults. popup = {
+  -- each commands group also has a 'win_opts' field that can overwrite this. popup = {
     -- float window options pass to 'vim.api.nvim_open_win()' API. win_opts = {
       -- height/width.
       --
       -- 1. if 0 <= h/w <= 1, evaluate proportionally according to editor's lines and columns,
-      --    e.g. popup height = h * lines, width = w * columns.
+      --    or window's height and width, e.g. popup height = h * lines, width = w * columns.
       --
       -- 2. if h/w > 1, evaluate as absolute height and width,
-      --    directly pass to vim.api.nvim_open_win.
+      --    directly pass to `vim.api.nvim_open_win` api.
       --
       height = 0.85,
       width = 0.85,